Contents

 Male of the Species (1969)

-Bftv 9.0 / IMDb 7.9
+Bftv 9.0 / IMDb 7.3

-Mary MacNeil learned a harsh lesson about trust from her experiences with three men: her father, a deceitful womaniser; an office flirt, Cornelius; and an aging barrister, Emlyn, who was captivated by Mary’s vigour and charm.
+Mary MacNeil learned a harsh lesson about trust from her experiences with three men: her father, a deceitful womaniser; an office flirt, Cornelius; and an ageing barrister, Emlyn, who was captivated by Mary’s vigour and charm.
 In the end, only one of these men will capture her heart.

 The TV plays “Male of the Species” were originally developed as three episodes for the British ‘ITV Saturday Night Theatre’ series.
 In the UK, they were titled ‘Macneil’ with Sean Connery, ‘Cornelius’ with Michael Caine and ‘Emlyn’ with Paul Scofield.